thammarith/CV/README.md

 * Collaborated and communicated in English with Twitter employees, other translators, and moderators.
 * Participated in beta testing for Twitter-related products.

+## Activities

+### Young Webmasters Camp #14

+(2016) Participant in the Design Group

+* Studied about UX, UI, and how to design for users.
+* Developed a website in a team using design thinking process.

+### 2014 ACM-ICPC Asia (Bangkok) Regional Contest

+(2014) Finalist

+* Competed in team to solve challenging programming problems using time and memory-efficient algorithms under limited time through online, regional, national, and Asia regional contest.